-The Personal Data Protection Act 2012 (PDPA) will come into operation and be enforced in phases, with the provisions relating to the DNC registry coming into force in early 2014 and the provisions relating to the main data protection coming into force in mid 2014.
+The Personal Data Protection Act 2012 (PDPA) will come into operation and be enforced in phases, with the provisions relating to the Do Not Call (DNC) Registry coming into force on 2 January 2014 and the provisions relating to the main data protection coming into force on 2 July 2014.

 After the transition period, the PDPC may conduct investigations – upon complaint or on its own accord – to determine whether an organisation is complying with the PDPA.